KArbeRes/MagentaA11yV2/public/content/documentation/web/component/expander-accordion.md

 ## General Notes

-How to test an expander/accordion
+How to test an expander accordion

 ## Condensed

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a expander accordion

 1. Test keyboard only, then screen reader + keyboard actions

-   - Skip-links: Focus moves directly to the header or navigation
+   - Tab: Focus visibly moves to the expander

-   - Tab: Nothing, headings are not focusable unless they are actionable

-   - Arrow-keys: Headings are browsed
+   - Spacebar: Toggles the expander
+   - Enter: Toggles the expander

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves directly to the header or navigation
+   - Swipe: Focus moves to the element, expresses its state (expanded/collapsed)

-   - Doubletap: This typically activates most elements
+   - Doubletap: Toggles the expander

 3. Listen to screenreader output on all devices

-   - It is discoverable with screenreader shortcuts as header/banner landmark

-   - Group: It typically contains the name and primary navigation of the website
+   - Name: Its purpose is clear
+   - Role: It identifies its role of a button or details
+   - State: It expresses its state (expanded/collapsed)

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/expander-accordion](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/expander-accordion)